MEDDIC: Champions in Lockdown

 Never has there been a time when customer empathy has been so important.

 The COVID lockdown has presented all companies with challenging situations in relation to their people and, frankly, their survival.

-Making net new sales in times when customers are asking for payment holidays, reduction in contracts, extended payment terms, rebates, credits — across the entire industry — it’ one of the toughest environments any net-new-salespeople have ever faced.
+Making net new sales in times when customers are asking for payment holidays, reductions in contracts, extended payment terms, rebates, and credits — across the entire industry — it’s one of the toughest environments any net new salespeople have ever faced.

 For those of us who have been through a recession or two, we know that from the ashes, a phoenix will rise, but for those new to this environment there are two traps to watch out for:

 - The salespeople who see no need to adapt and change how they sell